-The Corporations's strategic targets were determined to be achieved.
+The Corporation's strategic targets, with an aggregate weighting of 15%, were determined to be achieved.

-2021 Performance Score
+2022 Performance Score

-Based on the criteria discussed above, an overall score of 100% was used to determine cash and equity incentive amounts for 2021 executive management performance.

-Given the exceptional operational and financial performance achieved in 2021 as well as IPC's ability to maintain financial flexibility and headroom, including the work performed by senior executives in preparing for IPC's first bond issuance in February 2022, the Compensation Committee determined to increase of three further months' of base salary to the 2021 annual cash bonus grants to certain members of executive management made in 2022.
+Based on the criteria discussed above, the Compensation Committee exercised its discretion to determine an overall score of 100% of the target performance scoring for cash and equity incentive amounts for 2022 executive management performance.
+Given the exceptional operational and financial performance achieved in 2022, the Compensation Committee determined an increase of 25% over target for the 2022 annual cash bonus grants to members of executive management made in 2023.
 See "Summary Compensation Table" below in respect of the NEOs.

-In respect of equity-based awards, the NEOs were granted awards of performance share units in 2022 for 2021 performance as set out in the "Summary Compensation Table" below.
+In respect of equity-based awards, the NEOs were granted awards of performance share units in 2023 for 2022 performance as set out in the "Summary Compensation Table" below.
 IPC' senior executive team only receive performance share units under the Share Unit Plan, of which the vesting of 75% of these grants is tied to post-grant relative common share performance over a three-year period.